 Preimplantation Genetic Screening (PGS)

 This technique involves removing a few cells of the developing embryo and these are screened for genetic abnormalities.
-For women over 40 who are at risk of their embryo developing Downs syndrome or other genetic abnormalities, this technique can tell which embryos are free of the abnormality.
+For women undergoing IVF at 40 and who are at risk of their embryo developing Downs syndrome or other genetic abnormalities, this technique can tell which embryos are free of the abnormality.

-Some IVF clinics have much more experience with women over 40 than others.
+Some IVF clinics have much more experience in treating women who are seeking IVF over 40 than others.
 Women over 35 years are at higher risk of developing diabetes and high blood pressure during pregnancy and so it is very important that the pregnancy is monitored closely.
 Your IVF clinic should explain the risks associated with the treatment in your age group.
 Responsible clinics will ensure that you are informed of the risks and are followed up at home by your own medical practitioner.

 Mammogram before IVF

 A responsible clinic will check that you are fit and healthy to go through treatment.
 As we age, we are more prone to disease like heart disease, diabetes and cancer.
 Some clinics will insist that you provide a recent mammogram or have one done at their premises.
 It may be something that you are uncomfortable with, and people do have opinions on it.
 If you are unsure why it is needed or worried about the added expense, discuss this with your doctor.
-I personally think that making sure you are healthy and free of disease should be a priority.
-A clinic which considers these aspects would provide me with a degree of comfort.
+Ensuring you are healthy and free of disease should be a priority.
+A clinic which considers these aspects provides patients with a degree of comfort.
 Mammograms are over in a few minutes and a degree of discomfort for a short time is nothing if it will save your life.

 Need any help?
-Our website features a wide range of IVF clinics in Europe which might help narrow your choice.
+Our website features a wide range of IVF clinics for over 40 which will help narrow your choice.